 Let’s plan a weekend and go to the beach!

-A trip to the beach sounds innocent enough, but the words brought fear to my heart, followed by a wave of embarrassment.
+A trip to the beach sounds announcement enough, but the words brought fear to my heart, followed by a wave of embarrassment.

 Fear, because the idea of wearing a bikini in public makes me want to move to Iceland.
 And embarrassment, well, because I can’t believe I’ve fallen into that female stereotype of feeling embarrassed about my body.